algorandfoundation/specs/dev/ledger.md

    with msgpack field `an`.
 As above, this does not uniquely identify an asset.
    This field may not be the empty string and its maximum length is 32 bytes.

- - A string representing A URL that provides further description of the asset, encoded with msgpack field `au`.
+ - A string representing a URL that provides further description of the asset, encoded with msgpack field `au`.
 As above, this does not uniquely identify an asset.
 The maximum length of this field is 32 bytes.